 This fact sheet is for information only.
-The credit reporting laws are complex and technical.
-It is recommended that you get legal advice about your situation.
+Credit reporting laws are complex and technical.
+It’s recommended you get legal advice about your situation.

 Jin had a personal loan with a credit union.
-Jin was upset to receive a default notice on his loan as he had been making his required loan repayments.
-Jin went down to the credit union and discovered that due to a processing error, his payments had not been credited to his personal loan for three months.
+Jin was upset to receive a default notice on his loan as he was paying on time.
+Jin rang his credit union and discovered that a processing error meant his payments were not credited to his personal loan for three months.
 The credit union fixed the problem, adjusted the interest charged and apologised to Jin.
 Jin paid the personal loan out about a year later.

-Jin then decided to get a home loan and his application was rejected because of his credit record.
-Jin got a copy of his credit record and found a listing from his credit union from 2 years ago stating he was over 60 days in default on his now repaid personal loan.
-His repayment history was also affect showing he was behind in repayments for 3 months.
+Jin then decided to get a home loan.
+But it was rejected because of his credit report.
+Jin got a copy of his credit report and found a listing from his credit union from a year and a half ago which stated he was more than 60 days in default on his now repaid personal loan.
+His repayment history also showed he was behind in repayments for 3 months.

 WHAT IS A CREDIT REPORT?

-Credit providers are any business where payment is deferred for more than 7 days.
-Examples are finance companies, telecommunication companies and utilities.
+Credit providers include any business where you defer payment for more than 7 days.
+Examples are finance companies, buy now pay later services, telecommunication companies and utilities.

 WHAT INFORMATION CAN BE RECORDED ON YOUR CREDIT REPORT?

-- Your personal details including your name, address (and past 2 addresses), sex, employment and driver’s licence number;
+- Your personal details such as your name, address (and past 2 addresses), gender, employment and driver’s licence number;